jcszymansk/realworld-camel-springboot/README.md

 is a component that extends the `camel-jpa` component to add the following features:
-- `outputType` parameter to specify the type of the output, which can be `SelectList` (the default `camel-jpa` behavior) or `SelectOne`, which will throw an exception if no results or more than one result is found.
+- `outputType` parameter to specify the type of the output, which can be `Default` which returns a list on queries and an object or null on finds (the default `camel-jpa` behavior); or `SelectOne`, which will return a single object or throw an exception if no results or more than one result is found.
 - `outputTarget` parameter to specify where to put the output, if not into the message body.
-- `firstResult` to specify the offset in the generated sql.
+- `firstResult` to specify the offset in the generated SQL.

 This component is embedded in this project, in the `com.github.jacekszymanski.camel.xjpa` package.